 Asian Americans are the fastest-growing major racial or ethnic group in the United States.
-More than 20 million Asians live in the U.S., and almost all trace their roots to at least 19 countries in East and Southeast Asia and the Indian subcontinent, according to a Pew Research Center analysis of U.S. Census Bureau data.
+More than 22 million Asians live in the U.S., and almost all trace their roots to specific countries or populations from East and Southeast Asia and the Indian subcontinent, according to a Pew Research Center analysis of U.S. Census Bureau data.

 Here’s a look at some of these differences, as well as how individual origin groups compare with the nation’s overall Asian American population.

 This analysis and the accompanying fact sheets about the Asian population in the United States combines the latest data available from multiple data sources.
 The main source used is a three-year dataset constructed from the U.S. Census Bureau’s 2017-2019 American Community Survey’s public-use files obtained from the Integrated Public Use Microdata Series (IPUMS).
 The ACS is used to present demographic and economic characteristics for each group.
-Additional data on population estimates were obtained from the Census Bureau’s 2012 report, “The Asian Population: 2010” (2000 and 2010) and tables available through Census Data.
+Additional data on population totals was obtained from the Census Bureau’s 2012 report “The Asian Population: 2010” (2000 and 2010) and a Census Bureau tabulation for the full ACS for 2019; these tables provide separate information for “Okinawan,” Taiwanese” and “Chinese, except Taiwanese.”
+For more about measuring the Taiwanese population in the U.S., read “How many Taiwanese live in the U.S.?
+It’s not an easy question to answer.”
 Population projection figures are from the Census Bureau’s 2017 population projections.

 Population estimates for all Asian groups include mixed-race and mixed-Asian group populations, regardless of Hispanic origin.
 As a result, there is some overlap in the numbers for the individual Asian groups because people with origins in more than one group are counted in each group to which they belong.
 For example, an individual identifying as “Chinese and Filipino” would be included in the totals for all Chinese and all Filipinos.